 Privacy Law Scholars Conference (PLSC) 2022

-The Program & Planning Committee of the Privacy Law Scholars Conference invites submission of abstracts for the 15th annual conference (PLSC 2022) to be held in person on Thursday and Friday, June 2 and 3, 2022 at Northeastern University in Boston, Massachusetts.
+The Program & Planning Committee of the Privacy Law Scholars Conference welcomes you to the 15th annual conference (PLSC 2022) to be held in person on Thursday and Friday, June 2 and 3, 2022 at Northeastern University in Boston, Massachusetts.
+PLSC will be located in the Industrial Science and Engineering Complex (ISEC) on the campus of Northeastern University.
+The address for ISEC is 805 Columbus Ave, Boston, MA 02118.
+Click here for the map.

 What is PLSC?